ArboreumDev/credit-union-frontend/README.md

 - CI like: `cd tests; make test`
 - Watch/ Interactive tests: `cd tests; make test-watch`

+## Lint

+Linting automatically happen during commits.
+We use husky and lint-staged to achieve that.
+Configuration in `package.json`

+To run manually:
+`yarn eslint`

 ## Production

 The hasura folder should contain postgres migrations and hasura schema.
 I used the following commands: